ashleywillard/healthy-eff/README.md

   * If javaScript is not enabled, you will only be able to add a single activity per page
   * If javaScript is enabled: click Add Activity in order to add another exersize
 * All input for exersize must be recorded in minutes
+* Activity may be left blank, but time must be filled in to submit
 * In order to submit, User must fill in captcha

 ![Diagram](http://i.imgur.com/FJvH28c.png)